JonnySB/makers-007-engineering-project-1/README.md

 ## Minimum viable product (MVP)

 The smallest thing that implements the core idea.
 Think about what this is for Airbnb.
 Build those user stories first.
-This MVP will exclude most of the headline specification items in the spec.
+This MVP will not include many of the most exciting features in the specification.

 If your specification asks for a car, don't build the wheels in the first week, the doors in the second week, etc. The customer can't try it!
 Instead, build a skateboard in the first week.

+The MVP allows for an 'iterative' development of the project.
+That means that you try out a basic version of your project, get feedback on it, then use that feedback to improve the product or build new features.
+This ensures that what you are writing is very valuable to customers.

-Aim to get to your MVP by the end of Tuesday.
+Aim to get to your MVP by the *end of Tuesday* - this is the 'skateboard' of your project.

 ## Breaking down user stories into tasks